HIPAA Compliance Checklist for 2025

 Consequences of Non-Compliance

 Violations can lead to heavy fines, legal penalties, reputational harm, and customer trust erosion.
 In 2022, the FTC fined mortgage broker Mortgage Solutions for failing GLBA compliance after sensitive loan documents were exposed online.
-The case highlighted how inadequate safeguards can damage both consumers and a firm’s credibility.

 10. Children’s Online Privacy Protection Act (COPPA)